 Beside creativity on the process of making short video of book review, they also shows other skills, such as public speaking, story telling, or acting as what they had arranged on their concept of video.
-All of them in line with the principles of creativity of thinking.
+All of them in line and criticism to other works.
+It means, every students had to join friends' videos to watch, then gave comments or criticism to their friends work.
+It was hoped to motivate and appreciate other people work.